kbowden1800/bouncing-box/README.md

 - `speed = speed * -1;`

-## Step 3: Bounce the box off the left wall.
+## Step 2: Bounce the box off the left wall.

 Now, using what you've learned about how to bounce the box off the right wall, it's time to bounce the box off the left wall.

 **CODE:** Below the `if` statement you just wrote, add another that translates to:

-    IF positionX is less than the MINIMUM X-Coordinate of the screen: change Direction to be positive
+    IF positionX is less than the MINIMUM X-Coordinate of the screen: change speed to be positive

 **HINT:** `0` is the **MINIMUM** x-coordinate of the screen.
 Anything less than `0` will be off the screen to the left.